S-RM/HELi/readme.md

 # HELi - Helpful Event Log Ingestor

 HELi (pronounced *hee*-*lee*) is a Windows Event Log parser written in Python.
-We have designed it to help incident responders rapidly ingest Windows logs from EVTX files into an Elasticsearch index.
+We have designed it to help incident responders rapidly ingest Windows Event Logs from EVTX files into an Elasticsearch index.

+#### Who is this for?

+HELi solves a specific problem that incident responders face when investigating incidents within Windows-based IT environments lacking a SIEM.

+In these cases, the responder must quickly collect and analyse Windows Event Logs, sometimes in very large quantities.
+However, once collected, they are restricted in how they can view this information.
+The Windows Event Viewer is notoriously difficult to work with and PowerShell commands (which utilise the same backend engine) are just as slow.

+Elasticsearch offers one of the best ways to search and interpret this information; however, existing tools designed to ingest EVTX files such as [Winlogbeat](https://www.elastic.co/products/beats/winlogbeat) or [evtxtoelk](https://github.com/dgunter/evtxtoelk) are generally designed to work in coordination with a SIEM or lack the speed required in an incident response scenario.

+HELi solves this problem by allowing the responder to utilise multiple cores to ingest EVTX files into an Elasticsearch index, thereby providing an accessible means of investigating Windows Events.

 ## Features